Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Application to US Inflation

-The MAGMAR(4,1)-ging-t model minimizes the AIC, as well as the BIC.
-The necessity of including the gumbel copula indicates asymmetric temporal dependence while the inclusion of the t-copula indicates heavy-tailedness of the dependence structure.
+The $\Psi^{(2)}$-MAGMAR(4,1)-(g,i,n,g)-(t) model minimizes the AIC, as well as the BIC.
+The necessity of including the Gumbel copula indicates asymmetric temporal dependence while the inclusion of the $t$-copula indicates heavy-tailedness of the dependence structure.
 All of the best performing models incorporate 4 autoregressive orders.
-This result indicates seasonality in the quarterly inflation.
-The necessity of including a MAG part indicates that the data generating process of US inflation may not fulfill the Markov assumption.
-Our proposed model minimizes the AIC/BIC in comparison with the copula-based time series model with infinite partial dependence by \cite{mcneil2022time}.
-However, the model by \cite{mcneil2022time} is still competitive.
-Now the reader may wonder which model to use in further applications.
-In this section we want to give our thoughts regarding this question.
-One advantage of the copula-ARMA model in comparison to our model is that the partial dependence structures, $C_{U_t, U_{t-k} | U_{t-1},\hdots, U_{t-k+1}}, \ k \in \mathbb{N}$, are explicitly accessible.
-In the MAGMAR-Copula model, the partial dependence structures are generally not explicitly accessible.
-To calculate e.g. $C_{U_t, U_{t-1}}$ in the MAGMAR$(1,1)$-Copula model, first, the joint distribution of $(w_t,U_t)$ has to be calculated explicitly.
-This amounts to solving a homogeneous Fredholm integral equation of second kind \citep[compare][]{atkinson1967numerical, micula2023iterative}.
-Having found the joint distribution of $(w_t,U_t)$, it can be used to calculate the partial dependencies by integration with respect to the respective measure or by density transformation.
-In general the equations may not always be solvable.
-However, we want to note that for the MAGMAR-Copula model conditional dependence structures, e.g. $f_{U_t,U_{t-1}|\mathcal{F}_{t-2}}$ can be calculated explicitly, see Appendix \ref{App:JointConditionalDistribution}. \\ One major disadvantage of the copula-ARMA model is that it is not easy to incorporate two-parametric copulas, while our proposed model is able to incorporate them easily.
-The inclusion of two parametric copulas, especially the t-copula can be important when dealing with volatile time series.
-The volatility of the time series corresponds to a heavy-tailed temporal dependence structure \citep{loaiza2018time, pappert2023forecasting}.
-Hence, we think that our proposed model would be more suitable to model such time series.
+This result \SPP{could indicate stochastic} seasonality in the quarterly inflation.
+The necessity of including a MAG part indicates that the data generating process of US inflation may not fulfill the Markov assumption. \SPP{This is also reflected by the fact that increasing the model order to $p=5$ in the Markovian models does not enhance the fit.} \SPP{Furthermore, we observe that the adjusted MAGMAR-copula models perform better than their unadjusted counterparts.
+This is expected since the model is misspecified without adjustment.} Our proposed model minimizes the AIC/BIC in comparison with the IPD model by \cite{mcneil2022time}. \SPP{This could indicate that the long-term temporal dependence structures have a complex form, which are best captured by the MAGMAR-model.} However, we note that the model by \cite{mcneil2022time} is still competitive. \SPP{In Fig.~\ref{Fig:Inflation_MAGMAR_fit} we show the in-sample fit of the best-performing model to the data.
+Since the model naturally produces probabilistic in-sample predictions, we report the conditional median and the conditional 90\%-confidence interval.
+The fit indicates that the $\Psi^{(2)}$-MAGMAR(4, 1)-(g,i,n,g)-(t) model seems to capture the dynamics of US inflation quite well.
+In Fig.~\ref{App:Fig:Inflation_residual} in \ref{App:Section:Additional_Plots} we also provide the residual time series transformed to the $z$-scale and its ACF/PACF.
+There seems to be not much structure left, which confirms that the model captures the dynamics well.}